The Car Connection Ferrari F12 Berlinetta Overview

 Ferrari's F12 Berlinetta's design is both typically Ferrari and completely modern, almost avant-garde.
 The dramatic, sculpted bodywork along the car's flanks has been controversial, drawing both praise and criticism, but above all, a great deal of attention.
 The overall proportions are classic front-engine Ferrari, with a low-slung stance, long hood, a set back passenger compartment, and sleek, organic curves flowing over the wheels.

-Under the long, low hood is a 65-degree V-12 engine displacing 6.3 liters and generating a whopping 730 horsepower at 8,500 rpm.
-Maximum torque of 509 pound-feet also arrives rather high in the rpm range, at 6,000 rpm, though Ferrari says at least 80 percent of maximum torque is available from as low as 2,500 rpm.
-Bottom line: the F12berlinetta's V-12 is the most potent Ferrari production engine yet.
-All of that power delivers 0-60 mph times of 3.1 seconds and a top speed of 210 mph, which aren't too far behind the new range-topping LaFerrari and are better than the figures of many other supercars.
+Under the long, low hood is a similarly long 65-degree V-12 engine that displaces 6.3 liters.
+Power output is a staggering 730 horsepower at 8,500 rpm, with torque maxing out at 509 pound-feet at a lofty 6,000 rpm, though Ferrari says at least 80 percent of peak torque is available as low as 2,500 rpm.
+Until the LaFerrari showed up, the F12 Berlinetta's V-12 was the most potent Ferrari road-car engine yet produced.
+All of that power delivers 0-to-60-mph times of 3.1 seconds and a top speed of 210 mph, which aren't too far behind the new range-topping LaFerrari and are better than the figures of many other supercars.